MEhtisham8217/web-project/README.md

 # web-project
-174279 file published file hai
+This file contains the published website
+MVC 5 Published Webstie by the Visual Studio